Documentation Index

 MCP server doesn’t appear in /mcp

-The config must be in .mcp.json at the project root.
+Run joyride mcp install --client claude to configure automatically.
+If you set it up manually, the config must be in .mcp.json at the project root.
 Restart Claude Code after creating or editing it.

-Server shows ✘ failed
+Server shows failed

 Check the server logs:

-joyride-mcp 2>&1 | head -20
+joyride mcp serve 2>&1 | head -20

 Common causes:

-• Node.js version too old — requires >= 20.0.0
+- Node.js version too old — requires >= 20.0.0

-NOT_AUTHENTICATED errors
+NOT_AUTHENTICATED or session expired errors

 Gateway connection warning

 If you see Could not connect to gateway, the WS gateway is unreachable.
 The server starts in degraded mode — tools requiring WebSocket will return errors, but HTTP tools still work.
-Check that JOYRIDE_WS_URL is wss://joyride.exchange/api/v1.

 See auto-approve permissions to pre-approve all Joyride tools.